Skip links

-Crane and Rigging OSHA Training, What You Must Know!
+Crane and Rigging Education, What You Must Know!

-OSHA Training Crane and Rigging comprise all areas of the use and handling of cranes.
+Crane and rigging training comprises all areas of the use and handling of cranes.
 Rigging is a method of shifting a large load of slings, ropes, lifting, and other special equipment.
 The device used to lift and transfer loads is often called rigging.
-Crane can be quite risky when used unnecessarily.
-It is the signal person who gives directions to the crane operator and it is important for the crane operator to obey the guidance.
-All these people have a significant role to play in the basic safety of the operation of the crane.
+Crane can be pretty risky when used unnecessarily.
+It is the signal person who gives directions to the crane operator, and the crane operator needs to obey the guidance.
+All these people have a significant role to play in the basic safety of the crane operation.

 The two-handed signaling course includes the practical skills and information required to use hand or voice symbols to safely conduct moving and tower crane operations.
 In contrast, instructions for voice signals are also presented.
 It is the responsibility of every employer to train the team properly before they start to work and operate.
-OSHA Training Crane and Rigging are easily available at OSHA Outreach Courses and help eliminate the risk associated with the operation of equipment.
-All companies must be in compliance with OSHA standards at all times.
+Crane rigging safety can be a matter of life and death in many instances.

 Crane Hazard and Prevention: